awsdocs/porting-assistant-user-guide/doc_source/security-iam.md

 AWS Identity and Access Management \(IAM\) is an AWS service that helps an administrator securely control access to AWS resources\.
 Porting Assistant for \.NET is a standalone application that does not require IAM access control to use resources\.

-To use Porting Assistant, you must attach the following IAM policy as an inline policy to your IAM user\.
+To use Porting Assistant for \.NET, you must attach the following IAM policy as an inline policy to your IAM user\.
 Then, configure a profile on your server with the IAM credentials of this user\.
 For steps on how to attach this policy, see [AWS Identity and Access Management \(IAM\)](porting-assistant-prerequisites.md#porting-assistant-iam)\.

 ```
 {